sign_vectors.functions¶

 If

-is false, remove entries inindices
+keep_componentsis false, remove entries inindices. (default)If

-is true, keep entries inindices
+keep_componentsis true, keep entries inindices.

 EXAMPLES: